mikedilger/mosaic-spec/docs/index.md

 [<sup>rat</sup>](rationale.md#storing-received-at-timestamps).

-The Mosaic specification is layered with Core, Transport, Extensions, and Applications being separate specification layer.
+The Mosaic specification is layered with Core, Transport, Extensions, and Applications.
 Only Core and Transport:QUIC are required by all participants.

 Mosaic is an offshoot of [nostr](https://github.com/nostr-protocol).